Beginner Karate Program

 Member of the Shorin-Ryu Shorinkan Family of Karateka

 Larose Karate is a member of an international network of karate schools, all part of the Shorin-Ryu Shorinkan association.
 Shūgorō Nakazato founded this association and, now, his son Minoru Nakazato heads it.
-We have a core set of kata (forms, or series of techniques) that is shared by all Shorinkan schools, and performed the same way by all.
+We have a core set of kata (forms, or series of techniques) that all Shorinkan schools shared, and that everyone in our organization performs the same way.

 What does this mean for the students?
 It means: